twilbur1997/tiny_tower_dice_boards/README.md

 ---

-# Statistic Intro (or Refresher!)
+# Statistics  (or Refresher!)

 *See below for basics of the statistics used in the project*

 ## Expected Value Problem

 Let's say I offer you a game based on dice rolls.
-Each roll costs you $3, but there are potential rewards.
+There are potential rewards based on the following options.
+However, you can only pick one of the options.

 1. $1 per pip on the resulting dice face (i.e. rolling a 6 is worth $6)
 2. $5 if an even number is rolled